 TikTok Global IPO: what you need to know

 A US-based IPO could be on the cards for TikTok – a leading name in the video sharing and social networking space.
-Learn all about how to trade the expected TikTok IPO.
+Learn all about how to trade or invest in the expected TikTok IPO.

-You’ll be able to trade TikTok shares when the company goes public.
-You can either trade on the price of shares rising and falling with CFDs.
+You’ll be able to trade on TikTok shares when the company goes public.
+You can trade on the price of shares rising and falling with CFDs.

-To trade TikTok shares after the initial public offering (IPO), follow these steps:
+To trade or invest in TikTok shares after the initial public offering (IPO), follow these steps: